 The second section steps back a little, to give a simple overview of some key phenomena involving fluid flow.
 These play a role in the later detailed discussions of families of instruments.
 The list includes turbulence, Bernoulli’s law, vortex shedding, and the mechanisms by which sound can be generated by fluid flow.

-After that, four separate sections dig into the behaviour of the major families of instruments: reed woodwind instruments and organ pipes, “brass” instruments (not all of which are in fact made of brass), free-reed instruments like the accordion and the harmonica, and finally air-jet instruments like the flute or flue organ pipes.
+After that, separate sections dig into the behaviour of the major families of instruments: reed woodwind instruments, “brass” instruments (not all of which are in fact made of brass), free-reed instruments like the accordion and the harmonica, and finally air-jet instruments like the flute or flue organ pipes.